w3c/wot/plugfest/2018-bundang/result-hitachi.md

 ### 7.3 Implementaion aspect
 #### 7.3.1 Application Servients
-- There is ambiguity in the interpretation of TD
+- There are some ambiguity in the interpretation of TD
   - How to select most suitable access method from multiple form entries?
 - Ease of adoption from existing IoT tool (such as Node-RED), Cloud service (Oracle/AWS/GCP/Azure/etc.) is important aspect of Web of Things.